Dotagoodgogo/Map_Project/README.md

 pretty easy, but I need to set a bunch of parameters such as vertices, normal, and texture mapping, which are really time-consuming; meanwhile, the project is based on project phong lighting, object movement, and texture mapping.
 I keep the lights but make them a little bit blue which represents my childhood has gone and have grown up.
-Furthermore, since the project is based on project 6.
-All keys which can access in project 6 also can access in the final project.
-I didn’t add any keys beyond project
-6. The texture of the walls and floor are snow and marble.
+The texture of the walls and floor are snow and marble.
 I tried to find the same texture as in the original map, but I failed.
 Although I didn’t implement any animation, I think that is the map I made.
 I am still proud of it.

+Some Animation instructions:
+Press 'r' or 'R' (Run) to toggle(off and on) running the animation.
+Press arrow keys to adjust the view direction.
+Press HOME or END to closer to and farther away from the scene.
+Press 'w' or 'W' (wireframe) to toggle whether wireframe or fill mode.
+Press 'M' (mesh) to increase the mesh resolution.
+Press 'm' (mesh) to decrease the mesh resolution.
+Press 'E' key (Emissive) to toggle rendering Emissive light.
+Press 'A' key (Ambient) to toggle rendering Ambient light.
+Press 'D' key (Diffuse) to toggle rendering Diffuse light.
+Press 'S' key (Specular) to toggle rendering Specular light.
+Press 'V' key (Viewer) to toggle using a local viewer.
+Press 'Q' key to toggle viewing all the objects besides the floor.
+Press ESCAPE to exit.Some animation instructions：